stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 Installation instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Once people figure out whether they want to use your code, they need to know how to install and run it.
+Once people decide whether to use your code, they need to know how to install and run it.
 Your install instructions should be a couple of lines for the basic case.
 Link to a page with more information and caveats. `Read the Docs`_ does a good job with this.

 .. _Read the Docs: http://read-the-docs.readthedocs.org/en/latest/install.html